csebooks/computer-networking/content.en/application-layer/_index.md

 ---
 title: 'Application Layer'
 weight: 2
+---
----Network applications are the _raisons d’être_ of a computer network—if we couldn’t conceive of any useful applications, there wouldn’t be any need for networking infra- structure and protocols to support them.
+Network applications are the _raisons d’être_ of a computer network—if we couldn’t conceive of any useful applications, there wouldn’t be any need for networking infra- structure and protocols to support them.
 Since the Internet’s inception, numerous useful and entertaining applications have indeed been created.
 These applications have been the driving force behind the Internet’s success, motivating people in homes, schools, govern- ments, and businesses to make the Internet an integral part of their daily activities.

 Internet applications include the classic text-based applications that became pop- ular in the 1970s and 1980s: text e-mail, remote access to computers, file transfers, and newsgroups.
 They include _the_ killer application of the mid-1990s, the World Wide Web, encompassing Web surfing, search, and electronic commerce.
 Since the begin- ning of new millennium, new and highly compelling applications continue to emerge, including voice over IP and video conferencing such as Skype, Facetime, and Google Hangouts; user generated video such as YouTube and movies on demand such as Netflix; and multiplayer online games such as Second Life and World of Warcraft.
 During this same period, we have seen the emergence of a new generation of social networking applications—such as Facebook, Instagram, and Twitter—which have created human networks on top of the Internet’s network or routers and communi- cation links.
 And most recently, along with the arrival of the smartphone and the ubiquity of 4G/5G wireless Internet access, there has been a profusion of location based mobile apps, including popular check-in, dating, and road-traffic forecasting apps (such as Yelp, Tinder, and Waz), mobile payment apps (such as WeChat and Apple Pay) and messaging apps (such as WeChat and WhatsApp).
 Clearly, there has been no slowing down of new and exciting Internet applications.
 Perhaps some of the readers of this text will create the next generation of killer Internet applications!

 **Application Layer**

-2CHAPTER

 In this chapter, we study the conceptual and implementation aspects of network applications.
 We begin by defining key application-layer concepts, including net- work services required by applications, clients and servers, processes, and trans- port-layer interfaces.
 We examine several network applications in detail, including the Web, e-mail, DNS, peer-to-peer (P2P) file distribution, and video streaming.
 We then cover network application development, over both TCP and UDP.
 In particular, we study the socket interface and walk through some simple client-server applications in Python.
 We also provide several fun and interesting socket programming assign- ments at the end of the chapter.